 Why Aren't You Having Kids?
 What to Say

-Times they are changing.
-Nowadays and more than ever, women have careers, desires, ambitions, and achievements to go after.
-Having children in your 30s, mid-30s, and later simply isn't for everyone.
-Women get a lot of pressure to procreate.
-Some believe it's our duty.
+Nowadays and more than ever, women have careers, desires, ambitions to go after, and having children in the 30s, mid-30s, and later simply isn't for everyone.
+Women get a lot of pressure to start a family.
+Some believe it's their duty.
+Well, times have changed.

 While birth and being a mother is great for many women, it's not for every woman.
 This is especially true for women who have made their mind up that they do not want kids.
 So, what do you say when people ask?
-How do you shut the situation down?
-How do you get people to understand?
+How do you shut the questions, pressures, and expectations down?
+Here's how.

 What to Tell People: Funny Responses